joellord/cli-slides/README.md

 #### TitleOnly

-Just a title slide.
-Can be used for section separator.
+Just a title slide, typically used as a section separator.

 ```json
 {